Diamondback Energy spurs new U.S. shale consolidation with two deals

 Facing heavy debt burdens and weak oil prices, shale oil producers have been selling at low- to no premiums to market value.
 Investors, unlike during the 2016 oil slump, have not shown a willingness to put new money into struggling firms.

+“It is a realization among small producers how difficult it is to deliver on returns expectations,” said Enverus M&A analyst Andrew Dittmar.
+Sellers are having to accept low or no premium deals with a payoff down the road if the buyer’s stock appreciates, he said.

-Diamondback will buy QEP Resources in a stock-and-debt deal that includes assumption of $1.6 billion in debt.
-QEP holders will get 0.05 of a Diamondback share for each share, or about $2.29, a discount to the stock’s Friday close.
+Diamondback will buy QEP Resources in a stock-and-debt that swaps 0.05 of a Diamondback share for each QEP share, or about $2.29, a discount to Friday close.
 Including debt, the deal is valued at $2.2 billion.

-It also agreed to purchase lease interests and assets from privately-held shale producer Guidon Operating LLC for 10.63 million shares and $375 million in cash, valued at about $850 million.
+It also agreed to purchase lease interests and assets from Blackstone Group-backed Guidon Operating LLC for 10.63 million shares and $375 million in cash, or about $850 million.

-“Every time Diamondback concludes a transaction it’s objectively shown shareholders are better off,” Diamondback Chief Executive Travis Stice said in a call.
+“Every time Diamondback concludes a transaction it’s objectively shown shareholders are better off,” Diamondback Chief Executive Travis Stice said.
 “These are extraordinary times and it creates extraordinary opportunities,” he said.

-The deals will add to its projected 2021 free cash flow per share and will result in annual savings of at least $60 million to $80 million after closing.
-The QEP deal will close by the second quarter of 2021.
+The deals will add to its projected 2021 free cash flow per share and deliver annual savings of $60 million to $80 million after closing by the second quarter of 2021.

-The QEP purchase will add around 49,000 acres to Diamondback’s holdings in the Midland region of the giant Permian basin shale field in Texas.
-It also includes North Dakota properties that the company expects to divest over time.
+The two purchases will add 276,000 acres in West Texas, and increase Diamondback’s output by up to 95,000 barrels per day.
+The QEP deal includes North Dakota properties that the company expects to divest.

-The two deals will expand Diamondback’s land in the Midland area of the Permian to over 276,000 acres.

 Recent deals in the Permian Basin include Pioneer Natural Resource Co’s $4.5 billion buyout of Parsley Energy Inc and ConocoPhillips’ $9.7 billion deal for Concho Resources Inc.

-Reporting by Shariq Khan and Arundhati Sarkar in Bengaluru; writing by Gary McWilliams; editing by Sriraj Kalluvila and Grant McCool
+Reporting by Shariq Khan and Arundhati Sarkar in Bengaluru; writing by Gary McWilliams; editing by Sriraj Kalluvila, Grant McCool and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.